 One in three adults sleep less than seven hours a day

-The study also found that while 97 percent of drivers told the AAA Foundation they view drowsy driving as a completely unacceptable behaviour, nearly one in three admit that at least once in the past month they drove when they were so tired they had a hard time keeping their eyes open.
+While 97 per cent of drivers told the AAA Foundation they viewed drowsy driving as a completely unacceptable behaviour, nearly one in three admitted that in the month leading up to the survey, they drove when they were so tired, they had a hard time keeping their eyes open.

 “Managing a healthy work-life balance can be difficult and far too often we sacrifice our sleep as a result,” said Jake Nelson, director of Traffic Safety Advocacy and Research for AAA.
 “Failing to maintain a healthy sleep schedule could mean putting yourself or others on the road at risk.”